Search Post on this Blog

 Answer. c) Habeas Corpus

-49. Which of the following Fundamental Rights under the constitution is guaranteed only to the citizen of India and not to foreigners living in India?
+49. Which of the following Fundamental Rights under the constitution is guaranteed only to the citizens of India and not to foreigners living in India?
 (UPPSC 2015)

 a) Equality before the law